 SCOPE: The PGPs only authorize activities which are considered to be minor in nature and would cause only minimal individual and cumulative impacts.
-Areas eligible for use of the PGPs are within the licensed GPC Project Boundary designated by the Federal Energy Regulatory Commission, and within the State of Georgia.
+Areas eligible for use of the PGPs are within the licensed GPC Project Boundary designated by the Federal Energy Regulatory Commission, and within the State of Georgia and Alabama.
 All proposals for use of these PGPs must be consistent with the limitations set forth in the below listed General and Special Conditions, and the GPC Shoreline Management Plan.
-GPC must be notified at least 15 days prior to beginning work, and the applicant must receive written verification from GPC that proposed work is within the scope of the PGP and is permitted pursuant to programs administered by GPC.
+GPC requires notification of at least 15 days prior to the applicant beginning work; however, this requirement may be waived if GPC can determine the proposed work is within the scope of the PGP.
+The applicant must receive written verification from GPC that proposed work is within the scope of the PGP and is permitted pursuant to programs administered by GPC.